 Emil Bertell of foundry Fenotype designed Peach Crush, a beautiful vintage-style serif font with soft features that evoke feelings of warmth and nostalgia.
 The typeface includes Contextual, Swash, Stylistic, and Titling alternates as well as Discretionary Ligatures and even more alternates.
 All these features can be accessed by OpenType controls or straight from the Character or Glyphs window.
 You’ll find Swash Alternatives for certain Standard and Discretionary Ligatures included too.
 Use Peach Crush for a contemporary look with a touch of warmth in your design.
 This typeface is perfect for logos, packaging, restaurant graphics, or any other display use.
 Or if you prefer, integrate it into headlines or shorter texts.

 This has been our handpicked selection of the top ten best fonts for 2023.
 If you’re looking for more inspiration, browse through our recommended Fonts category.
+Update: Feel free to find our selection of the top ten best fonts for 2024 here.

 Subscribe to our newsletter!